Sameer411/InstaSnap/README.md

 InstaSnap is an Android Application in which user can upload photos like Instagram or Facebook.

-To access the application go to following location find APK File and install in your smartphone
+To access the application go to following location find APK File and install in your smartphone.
+Before going to Location Download the file and Extract zip file

 Location: - app/ build/ outputs/ apk/ debug/ app-debug.apk

 There are 4 sections in the appplication